Getting Started on a Study

 If you wish to submit your study for Confirmation of capability and capacity and Leeds Teaching Hospitals NHS Trust (LTHT) will be the research governance sponsor, please contact the R&I Office and we will help you with your submission to the HRA and advise you on getting confirmation of capability and capacity at LTHT and in your participating sites.

-If you wish to take part in a study which is being led by another organisation, the sponsor or chief investigator will provide you with a local study information pack which you will need to run the study here at LTHT.
+If you wish to take part in a study which is being led by another organisation, the sponsor or chief investigator will provide you with a local information pack which you will need to run the study here at LTHT.
+This pack is intended to start the conversations about study set up between the site and the sponsor.

 The sponsor or chief investigator (CI) will submit these documents direct to the R&I Office or they may ask you to submit the documents to the R&I Office.